-Members of this group have learning disabilities and have been in the Criminal Justice System as suspects, defendants or offenders.
+Members of this group have learning disabilities, autism or both and have experience of the criminal justice system as suspects, defendants or offenders.

-The group have won an award at the National Learning Disabilities Awards (2014).
-This was for their work in making the Criminal Justice System more accessible for people with learning disabilities.
+The group won an award at the National Learning Disabilities Awards (2014).
+This was for the work of the group to help make the criminal justice system more accessible for people with learning disabilities.

 In 2009, the work of the group was recognized by the Longford Trust, who awarded the group a 'highly commended' prize.

-This same year the group worked with Lord Bradley on The Bradley Report: a review of people with mental health problems or learning disabilities in the criminal justice system
+The group previously worked with Lord Bradley on The Bradley Report: a review of people with mental health problems or learning disabilities in the criminal justice system.

-If you would like an agenda item at a future meeting please contact the group Chair at Neisha.Betts@KeyRing.org.
-Neisha can advise you on the best approach when presenting your agenda item to ensure you get useful feedback and recommendations.
+If you would like an agenda item at a future meeting please contact email@example.com.
+Tracy can advise you on the best approach when presenting your agenda item to ensure you get the most useful feedback and recommendations.